domdavid/winterWonderland/README.md

 Recall that when you declare and create an array of objects it will have null references!
 You will have to create the objects and place them in the array.
 This is done in the constructor of the Frame class so that the array is set before the JFrame is drawn.

 #### for loop
 Setup your for loop to iterate through the array of SnowFlake objects.
-Create a new SnowFlake each iteration and place them in the corresponding index.
+Create a new SnowFlake for each iteration and place them in the corresponding index.
 ```java
 	//Frame Constructor
 	public Frame(){